thunderbird/webext-docs/sessions.rst

 sessions API
 ============

-The sessions API first appeared in Thunderbird 115.
-It allows to add tab related session data to Thunderbird's tabs, which will be restored on app restart.
+The sessions API allows to add tab related session data to Thunderbird's tabs, which will be restored on app restart.

 .. role:: permission